 Hands down, one of the best ways to shave money off of your grocery bill and other shopping is to use coupons wherever you can.
 However, even if you are collecting coupons, your strategy won’t be overly effective if you don’t have a system in place for how to organize coupons.
+With all the snipping and printing, you may forget to actually use them.
+If so, your time and potential savings are lost.

 Here are some tips on how to organize coupons for maximum savings.